The 20 Best Progressive External Ophthalmoplegia Doctors Near Me in Massachusetts, US

 Offers Telehealth

-Jayashri Srinivasan is a Neurologist in Burlington, Massachusetts.
+Jayashri Srinivasan is a Neurologist practicing medicine in Burlington, Massachusetts.
 Dr. Srinivasan is rated as an Advanced provider by MediFind in the treatment of Progressive External Ophthalmoplegia.
-Her top areas of expertise are Myasthenia Gravis, Movement Disorders, Parkinson's Disease, Lambert-Eaton Syndrome, and Gastrostomy.
+She is also highly rated in 14 other conditions, according to our data.
+Her clinical expertise encompasses Myasthenia Gravis, Movement Disorders, Parkinson's Disease, Lambert-Eaton Syndrome, and Gastrostomy.

 Experienced in Progressive External Ophthalmoplegia